-The Adventurers’ Club of Los Angeles® is a private gentlemen’s club, tracing its roots to Teddy Roosevelt and friends in a 1908 meeting.
-The Club was founded by Captain Jack Roulac in 1921, and was incorporated in 1922.
-It is dedicated to world-wide adventure – travel off the beaten path.
+The Adventurers’ Club of Los Angeles® is a private club tracing its roots to Teddy Roosevelt and friends in a 1908 meeting in New York.
+The Los Angeles chapter of the club was founded by Captain Jack Roulac in 1921 and was incorporated in 1922.
+It is dedicated to sharing stories and knowledge related to world-wide adventure and travels off the beaten path.

 The Adventurers’ Club headquarters in Los Angeles displays many artifacts and pieces of history.
 These artifacts were collected by Club members from all over the globe, commemorating their expeditions to every far-flung corner of the planet on which we live.